Fashion Houses by Market Capitalisation

 CEO Marco Gobbetti’s turnaround plan to reposition the British brand as a true luxury label is taking longer than planned.
 Here’s why.

-Turning around Burberry is taking longer than planned, despite navigating the Xinjiang cotton scandal with “limited” impact.
+Turning around Burberry is taking longer than planned, despite navigating the Xinjiang cotton scandal with a “limited” impact.
 The shares fell as much as 8.9 per cent in London trading on Thursday.

 Chief executive officer Marco Gobbetti is three years into his plan to elevate the UK’s largest luxury brand to a true luxury player with creative director Riccardo Tisci, but today, at a point when accelerating growth was expected, the brand lowered forecasts to “mid-single-digit” sales gains for this year, as it offers fewer markdowns.
-The aim is for high single-digit revenue growth in the medium-term.
+The aim is for high single-digit revenue growth in the medium term.

 After a challenging year with 18 per cent of stores closed and the high-profile loss of Chinese brand ambassadors and Chinese tech giant Tencent dropping its partnership on the Honor of Kings game, the British brand reported an 11 per cent decline in revenue to £2.34 billion in fiscal 2021.
 A “strong rebound” from December, with fourth quarter ended March sales ahead 32 per cent, and double-digit gains both in Asia-Pacific and the Americas, wasn’t enough to placate investors.

 The same-store sales in the fourth quarter fell 5 per cent versus pre-pandemic levels in 2019, concerning analysts expecting something aligned to larger rivals LVMH, Kering and Hermès, who have all reported strong sales gains this year.
-LVMH fashion and leather goods division climbing 52 per cent in the first quarter of 2021.
+LVMH fashion and leather goods division climbed 52 per cent in the first quarter of 2021.

 “Luxury goods stocks trade on organic growth — first and foremost — and on this front, there clearly remains more to do, despite the milestones achieved so far,” says Luca Solca, luxury analyst at Bernstein.
-“Investors’ expectations — and the resulting share price buoyancy on the back of strong peer updates and the market “willingness to believe” — seem to be reconciling with this cold fact today.
+“Investors’ expectations — and the resulting share price buoyancy on the back of strong peer updates and the market “willingness to believe” — seem to be reconciled with this cold fact today.
 Once more, we see self-help stories behave in a yo-yo fashion.”

 Burberry is working to sell more clothing at full price as part of its brand elevation.
 On this measure, product sales not on discount rose 7 per cent in the full year and 63 per cent in the final quarter.
 The British brand announced a reduction in markdowns in mainline stores in November to capitalise on returning customers, which will continue in 2022.